marnec/ML/docs/pages/ML-46-DeepLearningRNN4.md

 For this reason **approximate search** algorithms are used that find near-optimal solutions quickly.
 One of the most common approximate search algorithsm is called **Beam search**

 ## Beam Search
-Beam search scans the distribution in $\eqref{eq:transl}$ and tries to select the most likely sentence. in Beam search we start by finding the best first word, but instead of selecting one word (as in a greedy search), we select multiple most likely words for position $\langle 1 \rangle$.
+Beam search is an heuristic algorithm that scans the distribution in $\eqref{eq:transl}$ and tries to select the most likely sentence.
+Differently from exact search algorithms like [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) and [DFS](https://en.wikipedia.org/wiki/Depth-first_search), Beam search is not guaranteed to find the best $P(y \vert x)$ .In Beam search we start by finding the best first word, but instead of selecting one word (as in a greedy search), we select multiple most likely words for position $\langle 1 \rangle$.

 $$
 P \left ( y^{\langle 1 \rangle} \vert x \right)